Best website for Herkimer diamond information

 2

 Pass it on!
 Tell others about the website.
 Make links to it on Facebook, your own webpage, and in forums and blogs.
-Use the community button (top of this page) and tell your collecting story (what did you find and how).
 Ask to join "Friends of Herkimers" by sending an email - you will get regular updates on our progress.

 Take pictures when you are collecting that shows how to collect, what Herkimer diamonds look like in the wild.
 Also photograph any unusual specimen.
 Send a .jeg photo attached to an email.
 We seek to post high quality photos.
 Please consider the following when taking pictures of Herkimer diamond specimens for this website: